Our Board

 Upon retirement, still residing in McMinnville, Mickey became a certified personal trainer.
 Now living in Salem, he continues to train a limited number of clients.
 Occasionally Mickey returns to his educational roots to serve as an interim building principal at Tigard and Tualatin High Schools when the need arises.
 Recently Mickey became a member of the Salem Sports and Breakfast Club and in March took a seat on the Beacons board.

-Mickey has been married 42 years to his wife Gayle Saxton Toft who is a retired second grade teacher.
+Mickey married Gayle Saxton Toft in 1977, who is a retired second grade teacher.
 Mickey and Gayle have two daughters and one son.
-Erin (36) lives in Portland, Elaina (33) resides in Wenatchee, Washington, and Bryan (29) recently moved to Monsteras, Sweden.
+Their oldest Erin lives in Portland, Elaina resides in Wenatchee, Washington, and their youngest Bryan resides in Monsteras, Sweden.
 All three were three-sport athletes and graduated from McMinnville High School.
 Erin works in the entertainment field as a costumer designer, make-up artist, and set designer for TV and films.
 Elaina is a massage therapist.
 Bryan plans to begin grad school in Sweden, working in the health field.